msadat50/Engineering_4_Notebook/README.md

 ### Reflection
-I didn't had any trouble doing this assignment, I jhust some typo in the code.
+I didn't had any trouble doing this assignment.
+I just had some typo in the code, but Mr. Miller helped me fix it.
+Everything was easy and I got very happy when I got the assginment done.

 ## Crash_Avoidance_Part_1_Accelerometer